 Seasalt began in 1981 as a small independent shop in Penzance.
-Since then it has open 70 shops across the UK and Ireland!
-However, you can still see their South Western roots in their clothing designs and they say themselves they take much inspiration from traditional fishermen wear from the area.
+Since then it has opened 70 shops across the UK and Ireland.
+However, you can still see their South Western roots in their clothing designs.
+They say themselves that they take much inspiration from traditional fishing wear from the area.
 This means their style is very nautical with stripes, reds, blues, and whites.
 However, they stock a range of designs including lovely florals, darks greens, and mustards.

 Seasalt‘s apparel suits the younger and older woman.
-You can find from Seatsalt is an elegant floral dress and a fun stripy tee at the same time!
+You can find an elegant floral dress and a fun stripy tee from Seasalt at the same time.
 Their sizes go from 6 to 28.
-Seasalt prices are mid-tier but you can grab a basic tee for around £15 and they do excellent sales!
+Seasalt prices are mid-tier but you can grab a basic tee for around £15 and they do excellent sales.
 They also offer an NHS discount.

 The brand prides itself on its sustainability and philanthropy.
 They have adopted practices to reduce their carbon footprint and pledge to have a carbon footprint of net zero by 2040.
 They have also committed to donating £1 million to charity and providing 20,000 hours of community volunteering by 2025.

 Jigsaw’s origins go back to the owner’s holiday to Turkey in 1970.
-He brought back a sheepskin coat with him and people wanted one for themselves.
-This lead to him traveling back to Istanbul and filling an old Post Office van with sixty coats and sold them back in the UK.
+He brought a sheepskin coat back with him and people wanted one for themselves.
+This led to him traveling back to Istanbul and filling an old Post Office van with sixty coats and selling them back in the UK.
 They now have over 80 stores in the UK and Ireland.